suyeecav/Hybrid-Attack/imagenet/README.md

 This folder is for code of imagenet.
+To execute the NES or AutoZOOM attack, please go to specific folder and run the command `python3 main.py`.
+Batcha attack results of ImageNet can be obtained by running the Matlab scripts in the `batch_attacks` folder (more instructions inside).